 Shall be the official to sign and/or authorize operations issues related to TTCF, but only after discussion and agreement of a majority of the Board of Directors.

-Shall provide an agenda at each meeting
+Shall provide an agenda at each meeting.

-Shall mentor the president – elect
+Shall mentor the president elect.

 Shall prepare an Annual Report with assistance from the Historian, for presentation at the 1st quarterly meeting.